-The creation of a single market in Europe will impart strong impulses to economic growth and increase economic welfare through both, a further specialisation in line with countries' and regions' comparative advantages and the exploitation of economies of scale in production, research and marketing.
-These gains will materialise as the residents in the enlarged market without internal frontiers will respond to price, wage and interest rate movements, which, transmitted throughout the Community, will provide important incentives for a more efficient use of economic resources.
-There is no doubt that this process will stimulate economíc activity and employment for the Community as a whole, greater economic freedom and growing trade in goods and services.
+The creation of a single market in Europe, which constitutes a major component of economic union, will impart strong impulses to economic growth and increase economic welfare through both a further specialisation in line with countries' and regions' comparative advantages and the exploitation of economies of scale in production, research and marketing.
+These gains will materialise as the residents in the enlarged market without internal frontiers respond to price, wage and interest rate movements, which, transmitted throughout the Community, will provide important incentives for a more efficient use of economic resources.
+There is no doubt that this process will stimulate economic activity and employment in the Community as a whole, and will generate greater economic freedom and increased trade in goods and services.

-11. In a situation of irrevocably locked exchange rates this process will benefit from a monetary environment of greater certainty, but as previous historical experience shows - it will also encounter certain economic risks.
-It is so because the process of adjustment and restructuring set in motion by the removal of physical, technological and regulatory barriers, is unlikely to work smoothly and always to produce satisfactory results within reasonable periods of time, while exchange rate realignments will not be available as an instrument in support of adjustment.
-Moreover, economic imbalances emanating from labour and other cost developments in one member country, external shocks with differing repercussions on individual economies, or divergent non-monetary policies pursued at national levels can not be corrected by exchange rate changes but, as pointed out in the previous section, will have to be eliminated largely by other policy measures.
-Only if such imbalances can be reduced rather quickly or their emergence be avoided altogether will it be possible to sustain permanently fixed exchange-rates without undue economic costs in the form of marked pressures on output and employment in certain regions of the Community.
+11. In a situation of irrevocably locked exchange rates this process will benefit from a monetary environment of greater certainty, but - as previous historical experience shows - it will also encounter certain economic risks.
+This is because the process of adjustment and restructuring set in motion by the removal of physical, technological and regulatory barriers is unlikely to run smoothly or always produce satisfactory results within reasonable periods of time, while exchange rate realignments will not be available as an instrument in support of adjustment.
+Moreover, economic imbalances emanating from labour and other cost developments in one member country, external shocks with differing repercussions on individual economies, or divergent non-monetary policies pursued at national levels cannot be corrected by exchange rate changes but. as pointed out in the previous section, will have to be eliminated largely by other policy measures.
+Only if such imbalances can be reduced rather quickly or their emergence be avoided altogether will it be possible to reap the benefits of economic union without undue costs in the form of marked pressures on output and employment in certain regions of the Community.

-12. It is primarily for these reasons that the creation of an economic union in comjunction with monetary mison requires action in three interrelated areas: measures to create a larger market without internal frontiers and to strengthen its functioning; common policies to enhance the process of resource allocation in those economic sectors and geographical areas where the working of market forces needs to be reinforced or record or
+12. It is primarily for these reasons that the creation of an economic union requires action in three interrelated areas: measures to create a larger market without internal frontiers and to strengthen its functioning; common policies to enhance the process of resource allocation in those economic sectors and geographical areas where the working of market forces needs to be reinforced or complemented; arrangements which make it possible both to limit the scope for macro-economic divergences between member countries and to design an overall economic policy framework for the Community as a whole.

-13. The measures aimed at creating and strengthening the market are to a large extent envisaged in the EC Treaty and the Single Act establishing, by 1992, a frontier-free market within-which persons \goods. services-and capital-can-move-freely-and-without-distortion-of competition.
-The creation of this market presupposes a "level playing field" for all residents of the Community, which allows them to make decisions on production, investment and consumption in broadly similar conditions and on the basis of similar levels of information.
+The measures aimed at creating and strengthening the market 13. are to a large extent envisaged in the EC Treaty and the Single Act establishing, by 1992, a single market without internal frontiers.
+The creation of this market presupposes a "level playing-field" for a11 residents of the Community, which allows them to make decisions on production, investment and consumption in broadly similar conditions and on the basis of similar levels of information.
 To this end all barriers which tend to separate markets along national borders have to be eliminated.
-In particular, all technical and regulatory obstacles have to be removed. norms have to be harmonised or mutually recognised, and certain common minimum standards governing social policy and consumer and environmental protection have to be agreed.
+In particular, all technical and regulatory obstacles have to be removed, norms have to be harmonised or mutually recognised, and certain common char minimum standards governing social policy and consumer and environmental L CLAN protection have to be agreed.
 Moreover, tax treatment must not discriminate in favour of or against economic activities across Community countries.
-At the same time, competition policy - conducted at the Community level - has to operate in such a way that access to markets is not impeded and market functioning not distorted by the behaviour of private or public economic agents.
+At 🖓 the same time, competition policy - conducted at the Community level - has to operate in such a way that access to markets is not impeded and market functioning not distorted by the behaviour of private or public economic agents.